famousj/the-little-hooner/hooner.md

 **A:** Yes,

 > because it is a pair of two atoms, 'grilled' and 'cheese', surrounded
-> by a left square bracked (which is called a 'sel') and a right square
+> by a left square bracked (which is pronounced 'sel') and a right square
-> bracket, which is called a 'ser'.
+> bracket, which is pronounced 'ser'.

 **Q:** Is it true that this is a cell?